dpmagill/iphys-toolbox/README.md

 | 3           | .208          | -2.61E-06 |  .274     | 68              | 65              |

 *Frame-by-Frame Table.*
 A few lines from the first window.
 Only a small selection of columns is shown.
+These columns show the output from the Chrom and Green algorithms.

 | Block       | Window        | Chrom     | Green     | ICA       | POS       |